The EU Songbook Association

 6. Czech Republic:

-Hanuš Bartoň, head of dept, Academy of Performing Arts in Prague (AMU)
+Hanuš Bartoň, in memoriam, former head of dept, Academy of Performing Arts in Prague (AMU)

 “The selection of nominated Czech songs includes both folk and popular compositions from different historical periods and genres.
 It includes songs by Czech classics and contemporary composers, anonymous works from the Middle Ages to the present, as well as presentations from recent and contemporary popular music (Hanuš Bartoň, AMU)”